-NOTES: Report all discrepancies, errors and omissions.
+NOTES: Do Not Scale.
+Report all discrepancies, errors and omissions.
 Verify all dimensions on site before commencing any work on site or preparing shop drawings.
-All materials, components and workmanship are to comply with the relevant standards, Codes of Practice, and appropriate manufacturers recommendations, and from time to time shall apply.
+All materials, components and workmanship are to comply with the relevant British Standards, Codes of Practice, and appropriate manufacturers recommendations that from time to time shall apply.
 For all specialist work, see relevant drawings.
-This drawing and design are copyright of Clague LLP Registration number GC335948
+This drawing and design are copyright of Clague LLP Registration number OC335948.